FlamieZhu/Balanced-Contrastive-Learning/README.md

 ## Usage
 For ImageNet-LT and iNaturalist 2018 training and evaluation.
 All experiments are conducted on 4 GPUs.
 ### ImageNet-LT
-To do supervised training with BCL for 90 epochs on ImageNet-LT, run
+To do supervised training with BCL for 90 epochs on ImageNet-LT with 4 gpus, run
 ```
 python main.py --data /ImageDatasets/imagenet_2012 \
   --lr 0.1 -p 200 --epochs 90 \